-Currently the Time Server 8029NTS/M offers three functions that require an "Activation Key".
+Currently the Time Server 8030NTS/M offers six functions that require an "Activation Key".

-These functions are only available after entering a valid activation key related to the serial number of the Module 8029NTS/M (not the serial number of the overall system).
+These functions are only available after entering a valid activation key related to the serial number of the Module 8030NTS/M (not the serial number of the overall system).
+The serial number can be found in the WebGUI via Device / Serial Number: 8030xxxxxxx.